oney/hook-is-all-you-need/README.md

 }
 ```

-There's no need to create a Context and Provider.
+No need to create a Context and Provider.
 A custom hook itself is an identifiable context, and custom hooks can be provided directly.

 Note that the order of custom hooks in `providers` can be arbitrary.
 It will automatically figure out the correct order and will throw an error if a circular dependency is detected.

 ## Arguments